crcn/mesh.js/docs/models.md

-Mesh can be used as the transport layer for models that represent data.
-Here's a simple example of how to setup this integration:
+Mesh can be used as the transport layer for models that represent data stored in some database.
+Here's a simple example of how to create this integration:

 ```javascript
 class Model {